*Currently Offering Secure Video TeleHealth Sessions*

 - Alfred Adler -

-Today’s adolescents, young adults, and adults suffer from a variety of issues stemming from the many changes in family structure, cultural demands, and the increasing pressures that rapid technological change bring to the educational and socialization process.
-These include an array of problems associated with anxiety, depression, mood disorders, interpersonal and business relationships, executive functioning, and body image, as well as family and social difficulties.
-Dr. Fasula approaches treatment from perspectives that include:
+Today’s adolescents, young adults, and adults suffer from a variety of issues stemming from the many changes in family structure, cultural demands, work dynamics, and the increasing stressors of a rapidly changing and unpredictable world.
+These issues contribute to an array of problems associated with anxiety, depression, mood disorders, trauma, interpersonal and business relationships, executive functioning, and body image, as well as family and social difficulties.
+The psychologists and mental health professionals at Neurogenesis Center of Florida, representing over 60 years of collective experience, utilize an array of theoretical orientations to treat and support a wide breadth of clinical concerns.

 Two forms of biofeedback treatment conducted by Dr. Fasula include Heart Rate Variability (HRV) Biofeedback Training and Temperature Biofeedback Training.
 HRV can be a powerful indicator of the health and state of the autonomic nervous system, positive and negative emotional states, and self-regulatory control.
 Both HRV and Temperature Biofeedback Training techniques can be used to treat various forms of anxiety, panic attacks, headaches, chronic pain, irritable bowel syndrome, and symptoms of Postural Orthostatic Tachycardia Syndrome (POTS).
 Precise instruments measure physiological activity such as heart function, breathing, muscle activity, and skin temperature.
 These instruments rapidly and accurately “feed back” information to the user.
 The presentation of this information — often in conjunction with changes in thinking, emotions, and behavior — supports desired physiological changes.
 Over time, these changes can endure without continued use of an instrument (bcia.org).
 Heart Rate Variability Training can also be used for athletes interested in improving peak performance through the augmentation of the respiratory sinus arrhythmia (RSA), a noninvasive measure of cardiac vagal tone.